-Competency-based learning outcomes (eg, be able to) are typically assessed through direct observation and these will take place in a real work environment.
+Competency-based learning outcomes (e.g., be able to) are typically assessed through direct observation and these will take place in a real work environment.
 Where a real work environment is not stipulated the observation can be simulated and be internally assessed.

-Knowledge-based learning outcomes (eg, know or understand) can be assessed in a number of different ways such as worksheets, projects and professional discussion.
-The assessment method chosen should reflect the content of the unit.
+Knowledge-based learning outcomes (e.g., know or understand) can be assessed in a number of different ways such as worksheets, projects, professional discussion etc. The assessment method chosen should reflect the content of the unit.

-This qualification must be assessed in line with YMCA Awards assessment policies and procedures www.ymcaawards.co.uk/centres/centre-guidance
+This qualification must be assessed in line with YMCA Awards assessment policies and procedures www.ymcaawards.co.uk/centres/centre-guidance.

-The YMCA Awards Level 3 Diploma in Teaching Yoga is assessed through a combination of internal and external assessment.
+The Level 3 Diploma in Teaching Pilates is assessed through a combination of internal and external assessment.
 Internal assessment